How to Find the Perfect Toy for A Dachshund

 Size:

-Miniature dachshunds are considered a small dog breed, but that doesn’t mean they need tiny sized toys.
+Miniature Dachshunds are considered a small dog breed, but that doesn’t mean they need tiny sized toys.

 In fact, my mini dachshund, Reno, loved to play with large-sized toys and balls that my German Shepherd loved to play with.
 The bigger the better for him.
 He loved to pummel and drag around a large toy.